Deetss/Rails-Testing/README.md

 * Refactoring is where a lot of design happens in TDD, and it's easiest to do in sall steps.
 Skip it at your peril.
 * Try to extract methods when you see compound Booleans, local variables, or inline comments.
 * Expectations that cover different branches of the application logic should be handled in separate specs
+* Fixtures are particularly useful for global semi-static data stored in the database.
+* Your go-to build strategy for factory_bot should be build_stubbed unless there is a need for the object to be in the database during the test.
+* Avoid defining associations automatically in factory_bot definitions.
+Set them test by test, as needed.
+You’ll wind up with more manageable test data.